Sifa171/businessDayDemo/README.md

 # JBoss Business Day 2017 - OpenShift in action
 ##### Based on Grant Shipleys MLB Parks example (https://github.com/gshipley/openshift3mlbparks)

-This is a short demo of OpenShift 3, as part of the so called <b>Viada JBoss Business Day 2017</b> in Frankfurt.
+This is a short demo of OpenShift 3, as part of <b>Viada JBoss Business Day 2017</b> in Frankfurt.

-This demo deals with development and operational issues too and takes roughly a hour.
+This demo deals with developmental and operational issues and takes roughly a hour.

- If you want to reuse this demo, just follow the [instructions][f1572854] explained at the bottom of the page.
+ If you want to reuse this demo, just follow the [instructions][f1572854] at the bottom of the page.
 ## Agenda
 ### Build and Deploy an image
   1. Source to Image